×

 Ground yourself by physically feeling your feet firmly on the floor.
 This will help you to be present and accepting of what is happening.

 When asking indirect questions, you could try things like ‘I wonder whether there’s anything you want to talk to me about?’ or ‘Perhaps there’s something bothering you which you want to tell me about?’.
-This gives your relative or friend the choice to respond, or to say no. They may decline initially, but will know the door is open if they want to talk about it later.
+This gives your relative or friend the choice of saying yes or no. They may decline initially, but will know the door is open if they want to talk about it later.
 Indirect, exploring questions give the signal that you are safe to talk to, and that you care.

 Try asking leading questions and using short statements